Information

 Current situation

-From 10 November 2025, Wales will be a BTV-3 restricted zone.
-Animals that can catch bluetongue that are moving from Wales and England to Scotland will need to follow the same movement rules.
-To move animals from the BTV-3 restricted zones you need one general licence.
+Currently, animals that can catch bluetongue that are moving from a Restricted Zone to Scotland will need to follow the same movement rules.
+To move animals from a BTV Restricted Zone you need one general licence.
+Animals and germinal products from Northern Ireland will need to meet similar conditions before coming to Scotland.

 Breeding and pregnant animals of certain species still have restrictions because of ongoing risks.